Skip to main content

 Provider Usage

-Once the provider is configured all currently available resources can be used in the terraform definition.
+Once the provider is configured all currently available resources can be used in the Terraform definition.

 Usage Example